MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 ## Prerequisites

-Before you start, you must get access to a premium workspace with Contributor or higher permissions where your eventstream is located.
+Before you start, you must get access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions where your eventstream is located.

 [!INCLUDE [sources-destinations-note](./includes/sources-destinations-note.md)]